s3yonsei/blocked_samples/README.md

 For the detailed description, please refer to the paper:

 **Identifying On-/Off-CPU Bottlenecks Together with Blocked Samples**, Minwoo Ahn, Jeongmin Han, Youngjin Kwon, Jinkyu Jeong. *The 18th USENIX Symposium on Operating Systems Design and Implementation (OSDI'24)*, Santa Clara, CA, US, July 10-12, 2024

 **Contacts**: Please contact us if you have any questions.
 [Minwoo Ahn](mailto:mwahn402@gmail.com), [Jinkyu Jeong](mailto:jinkyu@yonsei.ac.kr), [Scalable Systems Software Lab](https://cslab.yonsei.ac.kr), Yonsei University, South Korea

 ## About Repository
-This repository consists of three subdirectories: bcoz (source code of BCOZ), blocked\_samples (source code of Linux kernel with bperf), osdi24\_ae (OSDI'24 artifacts evaluation).
+This repository consists of three subdirectories: bcoz (source code of BCOZ), blocked\_samples (source code of Linux kernel with bperf), benchmarks (profiling examples), and osdi24\_ae (OSDI'24 artifacts evaluation).

 Descriptions of each subdirectories are as follows.